Celerium/Celerium.Auvik/docs/site/internal/Invoke-AuvikRequest.md

 ### -UriFilter
-Used with the internal function \[ ConvertTo-AuvikQueryString \] to combine a functions parameters with the ResourceUri parameter.
+Used with the internal function \[ ConvertTo-AuvikQueryString \] to combine a functions parameters with the ResourceUri parameter

 This allows for the full uri query to occur